Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/how-to-build-car-marketplace-with-react.md

 This license governs how the code can be used, and it is important to ensure that the correct license is used to avoid any legal issues.
 A resource such as SPDX can be used to help identify a suitable license.

-To ensure the smart contract can run without any issues and is protected by a license, it's important to indicate the version of the compiler and the license it uses.
-This can be done by specifying the compiler version with the `pragma` keyword, and the license used, by including a statement that specifies the license at the beginning of the contract code.
+Using the pragma keyword, you specify the solidity version that you want the compiler to use.
+In this case, it should be higher than or seven and lower than nine.
+It is important to specify the version of the compiler because solidity changes constantly.

 Next up, we define an `IERC20Token` interface which enables us to interact with the celo stablecoin (cUSD).